sourcegraph/handbook/content/departments/technical-success/support/process/support-agent-customer-slack-channels.md

 ## How to Create and Transfer Tickets for Support Engineering

-We currently offer Support via Slack Channels for Enterprise customers through a Support Agent integration that must be integrated into the Slack Channel.
-This integration is a requirement to ensure we can provide a consistent support experience to our customers in accordance with our Service Level Agreements (SLAs).
+We currently offer Support via Slack Channels for Enterprise customers through a Support Agent integration that must be integrated into the Slack Channel as well as email at support@sourcegraph.com.
+The following are steps that are set to ensure we can provide a consistent support experience to our customers in accordance with our Service Level Agreements (SLAs).

 There are two methods for the Support Agent integration: